agunanathan/kablamo_cypress/README.md

   CLI command: npx cypress run --env baseCurrency=USD,targetCurrency=CAD,weeks=10 // Note: weeks, baseCurrency and targetCurrency can be changed here before running

 - Running tests on Cypress Test Runner:

   Command: npx cypress open

+  Then choose the E2E Testing on a browser of choice (chrome for example) and run the scripts